devonorourke/digitalHeap/hssci/lesson1.md

 # Another install?!?
 So recall that in the [introductory lesson](https://github.com/devonorourke/digitalHeap/blob/master/hssci/lesson0.md) we downloaded [Anaconda](https://www.anaconda.com/what-is-anaconda/), which contained [Python](https://www.python.org/about/gettingstarted/) as well as many other unnamed software packages.
 Basically, we downloaded some soft of Russian nested dolls of software.
 As mentioned earlier, one other advantage of doing this big installation was that we could quickly manage future downloads of additional software we might want/need.
-So to get our first lesson rolling we have to do just that - we need to download a program called [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/index.html)!
+And another reason was that many of those non-Python packages might be useful to us?
+To get our first lesson rolling we're going to do both of those things: download something we do have ([Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/index.html)) and download something we don't (a program called [chemlab](http://chemlab.readthedocs.io/en/latest/index.html)).

 You might be considering asking the following questions:
 > 1) How many times are we going to be downloading software?
 Is that all this course is about?
 Answer: You will download software routinely.
-This is not what the course is about.
+This is not all this course is about.
-> 2) Why am I downloading *this particular software*?
+> 2) Why do I want Jupyter Notebook?
 Answer: Better question!
 We're using this software because it's a digital notebook which lets you simultaneously write the code you want to perform a function, execute that code within the program, see the output of that code, **AND** let's you separate out all your code, output, and basic note taking into convenient blocks.
 It does a lot of useful stuff, okay?
 > 3) I don't have any other questions... how do I do this so I can get to lunch?
 Answer: See below.
 And you can eat in lab for all I care.